Sergei Kan

-Sergei A. Kan (born March 31, 1953, in Moscow) is an American anthropologist known for his research with and writings on the Tlingit people of southeast Alaska, focusing on the potlatch and on the role of the Russian Orthodox Church in Tlingit communities.
+Sergei A. Kan (born March 31, 1953, in Moscow) is a Soviet-born American anthropologist known for his research with and writings on the Tlingit people of southeast Alaska, focusing on the potlatch and on the role of the Russian Orthodox Church in Tlingit communities.

-Kan is of Russian Jewish origin and came to the U.S. in 1974.
+Kan is of Russian Jewish origin and came to the United States in 1974.
 He did undergraduate studies at Boston University and received his master's and Ph.D. degrees from the University of Chicago, where he was a student of the anthropologist Raymond D. Fogelson.
 Kan also cites the influence of Nancy Munn, George W. Stocking, Jr., and John and Jean Comaroff.

-He began fieldwork with the Tlingit in Sitka, Alaska, in 1979 and in 1980 was adopted by Charlotte Young (Laakhdu.oo) (1916-1982) into the Kaagwaantaan clan with her brother Ed Littlefield's name: Shaakhudastoo.
-In 1991, he was adopted by Mark Jacobs, Jr. (1923-2005) into the Tlingit Dakl'aweidí clan with his brother Ernie Jacobs' name: Ghunaak'w.
+He began fieldwork with the Tlingit in Sitka, Alaska, in 1979 and in 1980 was adopted by Charlotte Young (Laakhdu.oo) (1916–1982) into the Kaagwaantaan clan with her brother Ed Littlefield's name: Shaakhudastoo.
+In 1991, he was adopted by Mark Jacobs, Jr. (1923–2005) into the Tlingit Dakl'aweidí clan with his brother Ernie Jacobs' name: Ghunaak'w.

 He was an associate professor of anthropology at the University of Michigan before going to Dartmouth College, where he was granted tenure in 1993.

-Kan's most recent publications reveal the relationship between Tlingit and anthropologists as well as American attitudes toward images of and relations with the Tlingit in the late 19th and early 20th centuries.
-A long-standing interest in the peoples and cultures of the entire Pacific Northwest Coast has led me to co-editing (with an American and a French colleague) a volume of essays representing some of the major recent work in the field, this book, Coming to Shore: Northwest Coast Ethnology, Traditions and Visions, was published in 2004.
+Kan's most recent publications reveal the relationship between Tlingit and anthropologists as well as American attitudes toward images of and relations with the Tlingit in the late 19th and early 20th centuries: "A long-standing interest in the peoples and cultures of the entire Pacific Northwest Coast has led me to co-editing (with an American and a French colleague) a volume of essays representing some of the major recent work in the field, this book, Coming to Shore: Northwest Coast Ethnology, Traditions and Visions, was published in 2004."